nats-io/nats-java-vertx-client/README.md

 ## JetStream

-Publishing and subscribing to JetStream enabled servers is straightforward.
-A JetStream enabled application will connect to a server, establish a JetStream context, and then publish or subscribe.
-This can be mixed and matched with standard NATS subject, and JetStream subscribers, depending on configuration, receive messages from both streams and directly from other NATS producers.
+Publishing and subscribing to a JetStream-enabled server is straightforward.
+A JetStream-enabled application will connect to a server, establish a JetStream context, and then publish or subscribe.
+This can be mixed and matched with a standard NATS subject, and JetStream subscribers, depending on configuration, receive messages from both streams and directly from other NATS producers.

 ### The JetStream Context